SteveBronder/platypus/README.md

 == Requirements ==

-This code needs OpenCV 2.4.8+ or 3.1+ in order to compile.
+This code needs OpenCV 4+ in order to compile.
 Additionally, compiling is recommended with gcc 4.7.2+, older compiler versions were not tested.